Kefta/gs_crazyphysics/README.md

 Ragdoll crash fixer for TTT and any other gamemode.

-By Ambro, DarthTealc, and code_gs
+By Ambro, DarthTealc, TheEMP, and code_gs